Fighting the politics of greed

 Rebecca Otto on the issues

-Rebecca's work as Governor will be guided by a core philosophy: end the politics of unfettered greed, which serves the few, and get back to the politics that serves the People and their interests.
+Rebecca Otto's work as Governor will be guided by a core philosophy: end the politics of unfettered greed Tweet This , which serves the few, and get back to a politics of the common good that serves the People and their interests.
 All of Rebecca's positions on the issues reflect this philosophy, and it guides her every decision, from challenging the constitutionality of privatizing core government services, to standing up to multinational foreign corporations and watching out for Minnesota taxpayers' best interests.